-In general, your records are used to direct, manage, and deliver the care you receive to ensure that:
+In general your records are used to direct, manage and deliver the care you receive to ensure that:

-- The doctors, nurses and other health or social care professionals involved in your care have accurate and up to date information to assess your health and decide on the most appropriate care for you. - Health or social care professionals have the information they need to be able to assess and improve the quality and type of care you receive. - Your concerns can be properly investigated if a complaint is raised. - Appropriate information is available if you see another clinician or are referred to a specialist or another part of the NHS or social care. - We may offer you a consultation via telephone or videoconferencing.
-By accepting the invitation and entering the consultation you are consenting to this.
-Your personal/confidential patient information will be safeguarded in the same way it would with any other consultation.
+- The doctors, nurses and other health or social care professionals involved in your care have accurate and up to date information to assess your health and decide on the most appropriate care for you. - Health or social care professionals have the information they need to be able to assess and improve the quality and type of care you receive. - Your concerns can be properly investigated if a complaint is raised. - Appropriate information is available if you see another clinician or are referred to a specialist or another part of the NHS or social care.